-U.S. Manufacturers Exceed Pre-Pandemic Levels of Production ActivityBig Data, Cloud ERP Technology, COVID-19 (Coronavirus) Resource Center, Manufacturing Intelligence
+U.S. Manufacturers Exceed Pre-Pandemic Levels of Production ActivityBig Data, Cloud ERP Technology, COVID-19 (Coronavirus), Manufacturing Intelligence

 The U.S. manufacturing industry reached a significant milestone last week as manufacturers surpassed pre-COVID-19 rates of activity for the first time since the effects of the pandemic took hold in early March.
 Romania also exceeded its pre-pandemic rates of activity as of last week, while average activity in Europe continued to climb.
 China saw another week of growth as well, contributing to Asia’s continued recovery.